A Sex Offender Is Living in Our Neighborhood! HELP!

 While feeling upset that someone has harmed kids is normal, demonizing this individual will serve no purpose and will not help your children be safer.
-Legally, this man (or woman) has served his time.
-As one of the locally registered sex offenders, this man is likely to be the first person suspected by authorities if a crime is committed.
+Legally, this man or woman has served his or her time.
+A locally registered sex offenders is likely to be the first person suspected by authorities if a crime is committed.

 Instead of panicking, use your increased awareness to overcome The Illusion of Safety.
 Your greater knowledge can prepare you to protect your family from many hidden dangers in addition to this one.

 2. Be careful in what you say to your kids.
 We don’t want children to feel scared unnecessarily or to put graphic information about sexual abuse into their minds.
 Try to have concerned conversations with neighbors, including on the phone, where your children cannot overhear you.